-- 1 merchant accounts.
-Also, wireless service providers and connection aggregators would - 2 not forward contributors' names and addresses to recipient political committees. - The connection aggregators could send text messages to wireless users to certify - 4 their compliance with the Act before accepting a wireless user's pledge.
-The messages - 5 would read: - 6 1.
+1 The connection aggregators could send text messages to wireless users to certify 2 their compliance with the Act before accepting a wireless user's pledge.
+The messages 3 would read: 4 1.
 Thank you for interest in contributing.
-Reply Y (YES) to proceed with the - 7 required legal certifications.
-Reply N (NO) if you do not wish to proceed. - 8 2.
-I certify that I will make this contribution by paying my wireless hill with my - 9 personal, unreimbursed funds.
-Reply Y or N to proceed. - 10 3.
-I certify that this contribution will not be made by a corporation, labor - organization, or other person paying my wireless bill.
-Reply Y or N to proceed. - 4.
+Reply Y (YES) to proceed with the : 5 required legal certifications.
+Reply N (NO) if you do not wish to proceed.
+6 2.
+I certify that I will make this contribution by paying my wireless bill with my 7 personal, unreimbursed funds.
+Reply Y or N to proceed.
+8 3.
+I certify that this contribution will not be made by a corporation, labor 9 organization, or other person paying my wireless bill.
+Reply Y or N to proceed.
+10 4.
 I certify that I am not a foreign national or government contractor.
-Reply Y or N - 13 to proceed. - 5.
-I certify that my total contributions by text message to this recipient will not - 15 exceed \$50 this calendar year.
-Reply Y or N to proceed. - 6.
+Reply Y or N • 11 to proceed. • 12 5.
+I certify that my total contributions by text message to this recipient will not 13 exceed \$50 this calendar year.
+Reply Y or N to proceed.
+14 6.
 Contributions to political committees are not tax deductible.
-Please reply Y to - initiate your contribution which will appear on your next wireless bill. - 18 A wireless user would be required to respond affirmatively to each statement to make the - 19 pledge... - 20 CTIA asserts that technological limitations and cost considerations could - 21 constrain CTIA's ability to require the wireless service providers and connection - 22 aggregators to adopt the following measures when implementing the proposed program:
+Please reply Y to 15 initiate your contribution which will appear on your next wireless bill.
+1 16 A wireless user would be required to respond affirmatively to each statement to make the : 17 pledge.
+18 CTIA asserts that technological limitations and cost considerations could 19 constrain CTIA's ability to require the wireless service providers and connection : 20 aggregators to adopt the following measures when implementing the proposed program: : ·21 1.
+Require through the confirming text message process that the wireless user supply his or her name and address to the connection aggregator to submit to the